-Quite understandably, this lamentable action has resulted in an extreme decrease in its population base.
+- Quite understandably, this regrettable action has resulted in an extreme decrease in its population base.
 Secondly, the twin perils of habitat loss and climate change continue to present extreme challenges to the reclusive small mammal.

 Margay Physical Description

 Its fur also displays a distinctive pattern.
 This consists of a light brown that appears splotched with dark brown or black blotches and streaks.
 In the meantime, the stomach of this creature generally displays an off-white, and the tail has multiple bands, with a black tip.

 Perhaps the most distinctive feature of the Margay remains the fact that it has a remarkable evolutionary adaptation in its ankles.
 These evolved to be so flexible that the cats can actually walk down a tree trunk headfirst.
 It’s one of only two known to possess this ability.

 - Kingdom: Animalia